 If you’re lucky to be able to add one more day to your Corfu itinerary, don’t doubt it and jump on a boat.

-A really popular excursion in Corfu is the one that takes you along a whole day of adventure, sailing from Corfu’s port to the nearby islands of Antipaxos and Paxos.
+A popular excursion in Corfu is the one that takes you along a whole day of adventure, sailing from Corfu’s port to the nearby islands of Antipaxos and Paxos.
 And it can be easily done with a day boat tour like this one.

 I bet that if you’re reading this article it’s because Corfu has been on your radar for a while now, Therefore, you’ve most probably already seen those fantastic shots in which sailing boats seem to be floating over an incredible light blue sea.
 Haven’t you?